omarboukherys/Chat-with-PDF-Using-open-source-tools/README.md

 # Chat-with-PDF-Using-open-source-tools

-In this notebook, i sahre with you how to chat with your files using open source tools.
+In this notebook, I demonstrate how to interact with your files using open-source tools.
+I developed this notebook on Kaggle, and to execute the code, you should enable the GPU function.

-I used kaggle to developp this notebook, you need to activate GPU function to run the code.

-You can adapt the notebook(upload any file you want...) and use any tool you want, including payed tools(OpenAI tools) or open source tools like i used.
+You have the flexibility to customize the notebook (upload any file of your choice) and leverage any tool, whether paid (such as OpenAI tools) or open source, just like I did.

-Feel free to reach me for more information
+Feel free to contact me for further information.